Wikimedia UK: Gibraltarpedia

 Another member of Wikimedia UK's board of trustees, Roger Bamkin, was exposed to controversy in 2012 due to his involvement with Gibraltarpedia.
-During the month of August, material about Gibraltar appeared on the front page of Wikipedia 17 times in the "Did you know" section as a result of the work on Gibraltarpedia.
-In several instances Bamkin reviewed these entries and, as he was receiving payment from the government of Gibraltar in connection with his work on Gibraltarpedia, editors raised concerns that the project was using Wikipedia's front page to promote the territory of Gibraltar in exchange for financial compensation.
+During the month of August, material about Gibraltar appeared on the front page of Wikipedia 17 times in the "Did you know..." section as a result of the work on Gibraltarpedia.
+In several instances, Bamkin reviewed these entries and, as he was receiving payment from the government of Gibraltar in connection with his work on Gibraltarpedia, editors raised concerns that the project was using Wikipedia's front page to promote the territory of Gibraltar in exchange for financial compensation.
 Gibraltar's government later stated on 21 September that their contract with Bamkin did not involve him being paid for work on Wikipedia but was limited to providing advice on the QR codes and training volunteers.

 Bamkin's involvement with Wikimedia UK as a board member while performing work on the project prompted further concerns about his position with the group.
 Wikipedia co-founder Jimmy Wales stated on 17 September that, if the claims about paid editing were well-founded, it was inappropriate for Bamkin to sit on the board of Wikimedia UK given its charitable status.
 Wales then suggested he resign from the board of the organisation or end his work with the government of Gibraltar.
 On 20 September, Bamkin resigned from the board of Wikimedia UK following a mutual decision by the board supporting the move in response to the concerns about Gibraltarpedia.

 The level of WMUK's participation was also brought into question regarding the situation with Gibraltarpedia.
-While the organisation does not prohibit paid editing, its support of Bamkin's activities was criticized as potentially inconsistent with its charitable status.
+While the organisation does not prohibit paid editing, its support of Bamkin's activities was criticised as potentially inconsistent with its charitable status.
 In a press release following his resignation, the organisation stated that it had provided minimal material support for the effort, that Bamkin had disclosed his commercial interests, and that he had not been involved in the group's decisions regarding the project.